WebhooksOverview

 Warpweb sends two kinds of outbound webhooks:

 • Form Submissions — fired when someone fills out a form on a deployed site.
-The thing you almost certainly want.
+Delivered to the per-site URL you configure with POST /v1/sites/:id/webhooks/forms.

-All webhooks are signed with HMAC-SHA256 using a per-resource secret.
+All webhooks are signed with HMAC-SHA256.
 Always verify signatures — see Verifying Signatures for copy-paste snippets in multiple languages.

 Common conventions